 Superficially speaking, children like stories that include adventure, mystery, excitement, discovery, daring, novelty, and humour.

-I want to repeat a quotation from my first post in this series on writing for children: ‘We read to know we’re not alone.’ ~ C.S.
-Lewis
+I want to repeat a quotation from my first post in this series on writing for children: William Nicholson had C.S Lewis say in Shadowlands: ‘We read to know we are not alone.’

 Children want to know that there are ways to cope with dilemmas.
 Writers must offer ideas and strategies that show children they are not alone.